Hiding your identity in this digital world is quite tricky, as you often leave behind several digital footprints.

 4. New Address for Transactions

 Most of the popular Bitcoin wallets are HD wallets.
 That means you can generate any number of receiving address & every time you receive bitcoins from anywhere, use a new address.
 This at times also confuses new users, as they wonder why their receiving address has changed.
-However, just know that if you are using an HD wallet like Ledger Nano S, MyCelium, Trezor or any other, you can generate as many Bitcoin receiving addresses as you want.

 This is a good practice to ensure anonymity when using Bitcoins on a regular basis.
 This way, it would be hard to link to 2 or more transactions to you.